PART-WPO/reach-dashboard/README.md

 - 🗂 Filter by program, funded year, output type, and other metadata
 - 📑 View outputs in structured card format with direct links to source materials
 - 🤝 Highlight collaborations through Partnership Cards
-- 🤖 **AI Agent Notice:** For optimized machine-readable streams, data dictionaries, and LLM usage guidelines, please see our [AI and Data Use Guide](AI_GUIDE.md).
+- 🤖 **For AI / Machine Access:** For optimized machine-readable streams, data dictionaries, and LLM usage guidelines, please see our [AI and Data Use Guide](AI_GUIDE.md).

 ## 📊 Data Sources